course-details-portlet

 • Human-centered design for safety and usability

-• Addressing design-related errors and minimizing risks in highly automated systems
+• Addressing design-related errors for minimizing risk in highly automated systems

-Through interactive seminars and project-based exercises, participants will gain hands-on experience in applying these concepts to real-world maritime scenarios.
+Through interactive seminars and project-based exercises, participants will gain practical experience applying these concepts to real-world projects.
+Some of the examples used in teaching come from the maritime sector.

 Learning outcome